abapinho/abaK/README.md

 (abaK is now in beta stage.
-Its API is now stable and will probably not change.
-But more tests need to be done so please don't use it in a production environment yet.
+It's mostly stable but its API can still change and more tests need to be done so please don't use it in a production environment yet.
 Wait for a non-beta release.)

 # abaK